 The Summer School focuses on how to analyze present and past forms of grassroots participation activated by social movement and civil society actors at the local, regional and transnational level.
 More in general, it aims at disseminating knowledge on how to investigate processes and mechanisms that sustain the active citizens’ participation to and mobilization in the realm of politics.

-The Summer School will last 10 teaching days for a total of 60 hours of didactic activities.
-Here you can find the academic programme.
+The Summer School will last 10 teaching days for a total of 60 hours of didactic activities, from the 14th to the 25th of September 2015.
+See here the whole academic programme of the Summer School.

-Director Prof. Donatella della Porta (European University Institute);
+Director Prof. Donatella della Porta (Scuola Normale Superiore and European University Institute);

 Academic Assistant Lorenzo Zamponi (European University Institute)